bnwvanbenthem/azl-distribute-image/README.md

 # azl-image-push
-istered in a subscription.
+Distribute a gallery image to all Azure Local clusters registered in a subscription.
 A Storage container is dynamically selected on each extended location.

 ![alt text](files/img.png)